skoulouzis/vlet/README.txt

  The above command will build a default distribution in 'dist'.

- Build a source distribution
+ Build a source distribution (prepares components for a source distribution):

      ant source-dist

- Perform a binary installation after a (complete) build
+ Perform a binary installation after a (complete) build:

      ant bin-install